Nashville-Public-Library/bedework-docs/docs/add-events/topical-areas.md

 ###	Story Time

   - Story Time applies only to traditional programs involving stories being read to children (infants, toddlers, preschool) accompanied by their parents.
 Does not include school-age learning, playing, crafting or literature programs.
-### Studio NPL and STEAM

-  - Only use one or the other.
-Do not tag an event with both tags; this make the two less     useful as limiters.
 ##	Browse by Series
 Choose the series.
 Tags are used to create curated lists of events--for both internal and external use--so it should be obvious why any given event comes up when you select one of the series tags.